Marcie Blane: Life and career

 Blane was born in Brooklyn, New York.
 As a favor to a friend, Blane recorded a demo for Seville Records.
 The song was "Bobby's Girl".
 Released in the fall of 1962, "Bobby's Girl" made No. 2 on the Cash Box chart and No. 3 on the Billboard Hot 100, and was later recorded for the German market in their language.
 It sold over one million copies by 1963, and was awarded a gold disc.
 In the United Kingdom the song was covered by Susan Maughan who had the hit.
 "What Does A Girl Do?", the follow-up single, rose to No. 82 on the Hot 100 list in early 1963, and was Blane's only other appearance on any Billboard chart.

+After her music career, Blane graduated from Queens College.
+She started a family and began a career in education.
+In a rare 1988 interview, Blane remarked, "The music business was impossible for me to deal with.
+Everything changed.
+I felt very isolated and very lonely.
+I decided not to continue.
+I couldn't.
+It was too difficult.
+I didn't feel comfortable in front of a lot of people, with everyone making a fuss.
+I didn't have the sense of myself that I needed.
+It's taken all these years to be able to enjoy what there was."